 RRSPs and Home Buyers’ Plan (12 percent) – Withdrawals from RRSPs using the Home Buyers’ Plan (HBP) have declined in recent years, down from 16 percent between 1995 and 2004.

-The HBP allows first-time buyers to withdraw up to $25,000 from their RRSP to put toward a down payment on a home.
+The HBP allows first time home buyers to withdraw up to $25,000 from their RRSP to put toward a down payment on a home.
 But with declining savings rates, a relatively low maximum withdrawal amount (when compared to the amount needed to qualify for a home today) and the introduction of the TFSA, the HBP may have become redundant in today’s market.

 Related: My biggest home buying regret